Bargs/Notes/books/joyOfClojure/ch9_notes.md

 Part of what makes `reify` interesting is that the implementation methods can be closures.
 Like the "bot" example from chapter 7, these closures can share an environment so that they feel like methods on a traditional object, using shared state.
 Unlike the bot example, the closures we're using with `reify` provide an implementation for a protocol, giving clients of the object a stable abstraction to code against.
 See an example in `ch9_exercises.clj`.

+#### Namespaces and protocol methods

+Protocol methods live in the same namespace as the protocol itself.
+Regardless of the type/record that a protocol has been extended to, the methods are always in the same namespace.
+This means that you could extend multiple protocols from different namespaces to a single type without coflict, even if all of their method names are exactly the same.
+This makes it easier to manage third party code outside of your control.
+It also means that two protocols in the same namespace can't have methods with the same names, but that is less of a problem since the same person usually has control over all of the code in a single namespace.